-At HD Construction, we’re well-versed in the city of Seattle’s rules and regulations regarding building projects and remodels.
+At HD Seattle, we’re well-versed in the city of Seattle’s rules and regulations regarding building projects and remodels.
 In recent years, there have been big changes concerning backyard cottages (DADUs — or Detached Accessory Dwelling Units); garages and electric-vehicle readiness; and rat abatement during demolition.
 Here is a quick summary, so you have the information you need to make your next remodel or new build project a success.

 Accessory Dwelling Unit rules

 As experienced backyard cottage (DADU) builders, HD Seattle knows the ins and outs of the 2019 ordinance that made it easier for property owners to create backyard cottages in Seattle’s single-family zones.

 In short, if you’re adding a backyard cottage or DADU, you need a construction addition/alteration permit.
 As part of our build services, we can navigate the process for you.

 If you’re a homeowner planning on building or remodeling your garage, you’ll be affected by the EV Readiness Ordinance.
 As of June 7, 2019, the city of Seattle requires that new garage construction: